Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 33. LEGO Challenge Cards of Famous Landmarks Around the World

-While we do a lot of traveling with our kids, we can’t always be out exploring the world.
+While we travel with our kids, we can’t always be out exploring the world.
 So, I love doing activities that keep my kids learning about the world around us.

-These printable LEGO challenge cards are super awesome because they feature famous world landmarks like the Blue Domed Church in Greece, Machu Pichu in Peru, and the Great Wall of China.
+These printable LEGO challenge cards are awesome because they feature famous world landmarks, such as the Blue Domed Church in Greece, Machu Pichu in Peru, and the Great Wall of China.

-Take it a step further and show your kids video of the places or read a story that takes place near the landmark.
+Take it a step further and show your kids videos of the places, or read a story that takes place near the landmark.

 34. More Creative LEGO Activities

-If you are looking for even more LEGO activities for kids, I’m loving this site.
-They have LEGO challenge cards, a secret & hidden treasure game, car racing activity, upside down building, and more!
+I love this site if you are looking for even more LEGO activities for kids.
+They have LEGO challenge cards, a secret & hidden treasure game, a car racing activity, an upside-down building, and more!

 LEGO Books for Early Readers